crossplane/docs/content/v1.11/getting-started/introduction.md

 ## Compositions

-A _Composition_ is a template for a collection of _managed resource_. _Compositions_
+A _Composition_ is a template for a collection of _managed resources_.
-allow platform teams to specify a set of _managed resources_ as a single object.
+_Compositions_ allow platform teams to specify a set of _managed resources_ as a single object.

 For example, a compute _managed resource_ may require the creation of a storage resource and a virtual network as well.
-A single _Composition_ can specify all three resources in a single _Composition_ object.
+A single _Composition_ can specify all three resources, the compute, storage, and networking resources, in a single _Composition_ object.

 Using _Compositions_ simplifies the deployment of infrastructure made up of multiple _managed resources_. _Compositions_ also enforce standards and settings